Rockylars/Wulfram/docs/characters/Oreb/idea.md

 ### The concept:

-The idea for Oreb is very much focused on crows/ravens, corrupt hearts, being killed by Gideon, being shunned by God and especially Crow's Heart.
+The idea for **Oreb** is very much focused on crows/ravens, corrupt hearts, being killed by Gideon, being shunned by God and especially Crow's Heart.
-Health for Oreb should work entirely opposite, with the challenge being to spend as much money as possible.
+Health for **Oreb** should work entirely opposite, with the challenge being to spend as much money as possible.
 His innate and buffed It Hurts encourages sacrifice far more, especially now that the rare soul heart is no longer damaged and devil chance is no longer lost when doing so.

 -----

 ### Stats:

-Oreb's health up will give a red heart container.
+**Oreb**'s health up will give a red heart container.

-Oreb spawns with:
+**Oreb** spawns with:
-- [*Visible*] Smelted Crow's Heart
+- Smelted Crow's Heart trinket
-- [*Hidden*] Smelted Broken Magnet
+- Smelted Broken Magnet trinket
-- [*Visible*] Smelted Black Feather
+- Smelted Black Feather trinket
-- Held Bloody Crown
+- Held Bloody Crown trinket
-- Held Tammy's Head (not in pocket)
+- Held Tammy's Head active (not in pocket)

-Oreb's health is:
+**Oreb**'s health is:
 - One full red heart
 - One full black heart
 - One golden heart (on the black heart)

-Oreb's stats are:
+**Oreb**'s stats are:
 - 1.20 speed
 - 3 luck
 - Flight
 - Feather shaped tears

-Oreb has the innate benefit and downside of:
+**Oreb** has the innate benefit and downside of:
 - [Q1] **Careless Command** - "Warfare at any cost"
   - (benefit/downside) Will have a 1% chance to replace your tear with:
     - Greed's Eye shot if money is above 15.